Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 For more details and troubleshooting procedures,refer to [Primary Shard Is Down During User Request](scenarios/primary_shard_is_down_during_user_request.md).

-## Common Problems.Network Connection Is Lost and Restored
+## Network Connection Is Lost and Restored

 ### Description